solo-io/supergloo/design-docs/traffic-policy-ir.md

         - this reconciler determines which mesh service(s) the validated traffic policy applies to, and looks up all the `TrafficPolicyIntermediateRepresentation`s with the appropriate destinations.
-        - for each one of those `TrafficPolicyIntermediateRepresentation`s, it checks whether the validated Traffic Policy can be merged with the other Traffic Policies already recorded on the Intermediate Representation
+        - for each one of those `TrafficPolicyIntermediateRepresentation`s, it checks whether the validated Traffic Policy can be merged with the other Traffic Policies already recorded on the Intermediate Representation.
+If the Traffic Policy existed already and is already present in the `validated_traffic_policies` list, then consider the rest of the list together with its new state.
         - if merging fails for any one of those IRs, we stop and record a "merge failure" error onto the user-written Traffic Policy
         - otherwise, for each IR, we add the user-written traffic policy definition in with the others on that IR (or update the spec we had recorded previously, if this traffic policy's name/namespace is already found in the `validated_traffic_policies` list.